Chris-Kramer/final_project-CDS/data/processed_data/readme.md

 ### charged_vs_reported_pct.csv
 This CSV file contains a calculation about how many sexual assault reports results in a charge as a percentage, in each municipality.

+### pop_sqkm.csv
+This CSV file contains a calculation about the population density in each municipality.